Error-331/code_tests/docs/bible/links.md

 Sons of Wrath - July 29 (May love and kindness be at the core of everything you do);

 Mercy There was great - July 30 (Father, let the light of your mercy shine through me);

+The Gauntlet - July 31 (The law is convincing in bringing us to the Gospel; Law brings the knowledge of sin to sinners);